Police: Officer wounded in shooting in busy Atlanta district

 Video from local television stations showed a large number of police officers and police cars outside an apartment building after the shooting.

+Later Wednesday, Georgia Gov. Brian Kemp wrote on Twitter that he and his family “join all Georgians in praying for the Atlanta police officer who was shot in the line of duty today.”

+“Georgia stands with the brave men and women who protect us every day,” Kemp added.

-The Georgia Bureau of Investigation says it’s investigating the shooting at the Atlanta Police Department’s request.
-No other details were immediately released.
+The Georgia Bureau of Investigation says it is investigating the shooting at the request of the Atlanta Police Department.
+No further details were immediately released.